 Our very own Ninja, Jonny is a skilled Capoeirista...
 No, we’re not talking about star signs.
 Capoeira is a Brazilian martial art combining music, dance and acrobatics.
 When not back flipping his way around the Roda, Jonny enjoys hiking, camping, cycling and roller-skating.

 He has once confessed to ordering Mcdonalds twice in one day (a humble 3 cheese burgers, large fries and coke to start, followed by just the one cheese burger and Mcflurry).
 But we’re not judging, he’s got to get all that energy from somewhere!

 With an in-tents love of nature and how the natural world works, it's no surprise that Jonny studied Physics at university.
 During his final year project, he used Python for data analysis and thus opened a world of coding opportunities.

-Before joining Brightec, Jonny was a freelance video editor, collaborating on a wide variety of exciting projects.
-One of his most recent commissions was a generative art coding project.
-Roughly translated, this means he worked with an electronic artist to help create a music video based on data from the brain - impressive stuff!
+Before joining Brightec, Jonny made the cut as a freelance video editor, collaborating on a wide variety of exciting projects.
+One of his favourite commissions was a generative art coding project.
+Roughly translated, that means he worked with an electronic artist to help create a music video based on data from the brain!